cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 -->

 In this section, I show you how to add type annotations to Nox sessions.
-If you disabled type coverage warnings (`TYP`) for this location using `per-file-ignores`, remove this from your `.flake8` for now.
+If you disabled type coverage warnings (`TYP`) for Nox sessions, re-enable them for the purposes of this section.

 The central type for Nox sessions is `nox.sessions.Session`, which is also the first and only argument of your session functions.
-The return value of these functions is `None`---the implicit return value of every function that does not explicitly return anything.
+The return value of these functions is `None`---the implicit return value of every Python function that does not explicitly return anything.
 Annotate your session functions like this:

 ```python
 # noxfile.py